mehulagg/gitlab/doc/api/groups.md

 | `shared_runners_minutes_limit`       | integer | no       | **(PREMIUM SELF)** Pipeline minutes quota for this group (included in plan).
 Can be `nil` (default; inherit system default), `0` (unlimited) or `> 0` |
 | `extra_shared_runners_minutes_limit` | integer | no       | **(PREMIUM SELF)** Extra pipeline minutes quota for this group (purchased in addition to the minutes included in the plan). |

+NOTE:
+Currently it is not possible to create group without a parent group on GitLab.com using this API endpoint.
+Please use UI interface to do that.

 ### Options for `default_branch_protection`

 The `default_branch_protection` attribute determines whether developers and maintainers can push to the applicable [default branch](../user/project/repository/branches/default.md), as described in the following table: